Kevin-Arias/Language-CheatSheet/README.md

 ## JAVA
 - [Basic Java](#basic-java) : Learn basic Java concepts and syntax
 - [Java Data Types](#java-data-types) : Learn data types you can cast with Java
+- [Java Loops and Conditions](#java-loops-and-conditions) : Learn for and while loops, if/else statements, etc.

 ### Basic Python
 All python files are saved ending in .py